wantyapps/SiteV2/README.md

 #### Node

 * **Recommended**: Use [nodemon](https://npmjs.com/package/nodemon)
-with `npm run build && nodemon server.cjs`
+with `npm run build && nodemon server.js`

-(If you don't have nodemon or don't want to use it: Just use node: `npm run build && node server.cjs`)
+(If you don't have nodemon or don't want to use it: Just use node: `npm run build && node server.js`)

 #### Serve